MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addcomclass-directive.md

 ## Entries

-### com-class-name

-Specifies the name of the COM class being installed.
-If this value is not passed and COM server's description is available, it will be used.
-This is optional and is not used by the COM runtime.

 ### clsid-guid

 Specifies the GUID value that identifies the COM class.
 This can be expressed as an explicit GUID value of the form {nnnnnnnn-nnnn-nnnn-nnnn-nnnnnnnnnnnn} or as a %strkey% token defined to {nnnnnnnn-nnnn-nnnn-nnnn-nnnnnnnnnnnn} in a Strings section of the INF file.